OCA/website/website_blog_excerpt_img/README.rst

 =======================

-This module extends the functionality of blogs to support having a more attractive layout that displays an excerpt of each post, a "Read more" button and an image.
-All automatic.
+This module extends the functionality of blogs to support having a more attractive layout that automatically displays an excerpt of each post, a "Read more" button and an image.

 Installation
 ============